ianos93/scryfall-image-downloader/README.md

 | 🟡 Yellow | Fallback or alternate print was used |
 | 🔴 Red | Card could not be found |

+Successful entries may carry suffixes: `⚠ alt print used` for a substituted printing, and `💾` when the card came from the local cache instead of the API.

 ---

-## Card Preview Grid
+## Output Mode 1 — Individual Cards

-Successfully fetched cards appear as a visual grid below the progress bar.
-Cards that fail are not shown in the grid — errors appear only in the log.
+The default view.
+Successfully fetched cards appear in a grid; failures appear only in the log.

-### Hovering

-Hover over any card to see a frosted info panel slide up from the bottom of the tile, showing:
-- The card's full name
-- The set code of the specific printing fetched
+- **Hover** a card for a frosted panel showing its full name and the set code of the exact printing fetched

-### Opening on Scryfall

-Click any card (left-click or middle/scroll-wheel click) to open that exact printing on Scryfall in a new tab.
+- **Click** (or middle-click) a card to open that printing on Scryfall in a new tab

----

-## Downloading Images

-Once at least one card has been fetched successfully, the **Download ZIP** button becomes active.
-Clicking it packages all fetched images into a single `.zip` file and downloads it.
+- **Download ZIP** packages every fetched image into one archive

 ### File Naming

-Each image file inside the ZIP is named using the card name and set code:

 ```
 Lightning_Bolt_m10.jpg